memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/return.md

 # 6. Handling uncommon character

-Uncommon character are handled using placeholder variables enclosed with the symbol `\``.
+Uncommon characters are handled using placeholder variables enclosed with the symbol `\``.

 ```openCypher
 MATCH (`An uncommon variable!`)